-The following principles express Smart City's commitment to assuring h3 and meaningful privacy protection, and are intended to guide Smart City's efforts to balance privacy with customer interest in receiving quality services.
-These principles apply to our use of "individual" customer information - that is, information about specific customers.
-"Individual" customer information includes "personal information" - information particular to you, including your address, phone number, fax number and email address - and "non-personal information" that may include information such as your network traffic data, services and features used or call record details.
-These policies are fully consistent with applicable laws and regulations governing privacy, including the regulations of the Federal Communications Commission ("FCC").
-Individual customer information is distinct from "aggregated" customer information, which does not reveal a customer's identity.
-Further, the examples provided below are intended to be illustrative, not all-inclusive.
+The following principles express Smart City's commitment to meaningful privacy protections, and are intended to guide Smart City's efforts to balance privacy with customer interest in receiving quality services.
+These principles apply to our use of "personal information" - information that relates to you, including your address, phone number, fax number and email address - and "non-personal information", which is information that cannot be related back to you as a unique individual.
+Individual customer information is distinct from "aggregated" or “anonymized” customer information, which does not relate back to a unique individual Further, the examples provided below are intended to be illustrative, not all-inclusive.

 Smart City may collect information from you through communications such as via the web, or by phone, email or mail delivery, or through the services provided to you as the customer.